-I am in the income level that President Obama targets as wealthy to have their income taxes raised.
+I am in the income level that President Obama and President Biden targets as wealthy to have their income taxes raised.
 Even though I know that Obama's desire is to raise more money from me to help support my very own people back in Norfolk, I don't believe my money will ever reach them.
 There is no empowering the lower income by redistributing other people's wealth.

 Instead, I will gladly give my own money and time directly to the people I care about most.
 The more government entitlements we get, the more we don't want to work.
 These government entitlements are keeping my entire community down and I am mad.
 We are never going to end the cycle of poverty in the lower income community if we keep getting subsidized for just living.

 We never thought we had a government safety net.
 Instead, we walked the tight rope with no safety net because we knew that we'd rather starve than be stuck in our small towns earning minimum wages.
 We worked hard, day and night, practicing failure in order to succeed.
 We crossed the line and don't ever want our kids to go through the sense of entitlement and fear.

 Because of our race, and the race of our President, we must assume the roll of Obama supporters and never share any thoughts that diverge.
 We live in fear because we will be ostracized by our community.
 Yet slowly, we see people like Condoleezza Rice and lesser known politician Mia Love step out and tell us their stories.
 If Mia can come from Haiti and grow up in poverty to become the Mayor of Saratoga Springs in Utah, then perhaps anything is possible.